256Taras/core/CONTRIBUTING.md

 $ npm link
 ```

+Then, change the import path in the `src/database` directory: `PrismaClient` and `User` should be imported from `../../../norther/node_modules/@prisma/client` in development mode.
+Don't forget to change it back before creating a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)!

 ### Project Template

 Next, clone project template repository (in the parent folder of the `core` repository):